Compton wavelength: Role in equations for massive particles

 The inverse reduced Compton wavelength is a natural representation for mass on the quantum scale, and as such, it appears in many of the fundamental equations of quantum mechanics.
 The reduced Compton wavelength appears in the relativistic Klein–Gordon equation for a free particle:

 It appears in the Dirac equation (the following is an explicitly covariant form employing the Einstein summation convention):

-The reduced Compton wavelength also appears in Schrödinger's equation, although its presence is obscured in traditional representations of the equation.
-The following is the traditional representation of Schrödinger's equation for an electron in a hydrogen-like atom:
+The reduced Compton wavelength is also present in the Schrödinger equation for an electron in a hydrogen-like atom, although this is not readily apparent in traditional representations of the equation.
+The following is the traditional representation of the Schrödinger equation:

 Dividing through by ħc and rewriting in terms of the fine-structure constant, one obtains:

-Distinction between reduced and non-reduced

-The reduced Compton wavelength is a natural representation of mass on the quantum scale.
-Equations that pertain to inertial mass like Klein–Gordon and Schrödinger's, use the reduced Compton wavelength.